On this page: Understanding the Differences between Scholarships and Bursaries |

 Are you concerned about your finances?
 In this video, we discuss some tips to help you create a budget and stay on track.

 All students are encouraged to explore other funding opportunities available to them.
 We also highly recommend our Frugal Scholar Money Management Program and our Financial Roadmap for Undergraduates to help you with financial planning and debt management.
+For more in-depth webinars on a number of student financial topics, check out our Frugal Scholar Workshop page.

 Our office has also recorded our full length Open House presentation.